Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Results

 \section{Results}

-We evaluated a total of 150 LLM-generated LAMMPS input scripts across all three prompts and five language models.
+We evaluated a total of 240 LLM-generated LAMMPS input scripts across all three prompts and eight language models.
+We split the models by release date as performance is notably different for newer models.
 These scripts were evaluated using the multi-stage assessment pipeline consisting of normalization, static parsing, reduced-step execution, and simulation accuracy checks.
-This pipeline allowed us not only to quantify the overall success rates, but also to identify failures.
-Across all models and prompts, approximately 74\% of the scripts passed the parser, with a smaller subset (32\%) executing without error on the first attempt, see Figure \ref{fig:Sankey}.
+This pipeline allowed us not only to characterize error patterns and identify failures modes across different levels of simulation complexity, but also to demonstrate its utility as a diagnostic tool for LLM-generated DSL scripts.
+Across all prompts and all models released prior to 2026, approximately 74\% of the scripts passed the parser, with a smaller subset (32\%) executing without error on the first attempt, see Figure \ref{fig:Sankey}.
 Just over a quarter (27.3\%) of the scripts satisfied all the physical criteria specified in the prompts, with the majority corresponding to Prompt 1.
 This sharp drop in performance as the tasks become more complex illustrates the difficulty these LLMs face when generating inputs for scientific DSLs.
-Figure \ref{fig:Sankey} shows the number of scripts that pass each of the steps in our evaluation process, and a detailed breakdown for every prompt-model combination is provided in Table \ref{tab:model_performance}.
-Although only a relatively small fraction of scripts satisfy all simulation requirements end-to-end, the majority contain few errors and represent a good starting point towards setting up the desired simulation.
-The results stress the need for a rigorous evaluation procedure for DSLs generated by LLMs.
+Figure \ref{fig:Sankey} shows the number of scripts that pass each of the steps in our evaluation process, and a detailed breakdown for every prompt-model combination is provided in Table \ref{tab:model_performance_compact}.